Studio 60 on the Sunset Strip: Development

+It was first reported in August 2003, after he had left The West Wing, that Sorkin was interested in a series about a Saturday Night Live-related show.

 Studio 60 on the Sunset Strip was tentatively titled Studio 7 on the Sunset Strip during its development stage.
-The series prompted NBC and CBS to engage in an intense bidding war for the rights to the show in October 2005, with NBC agreeing to a "near-record license fee" in order to obtain the rights.
+The series prompted NBC and CBS to engage in an intense bidding war for the rights to the show in October 2005, with NBC agreeing to a "near-record license fee" in order to obtain the rights and officially ordering the pilot for the series.
+TV Guide reported in December 2005 that Sorkin had approached Perry, who had previously guest starred on The West Wing, about the project, and his casting was officially confirmed in January 2006.
+Bradley Whitford's casting was announced in February 2006.
 It was the show most anticipated by media buyers prior to the network upfront presentations, according to MediaLife.
 Among the online public the show was also highly anticipated, receiving the most online "mentions" and the most positive sentiment of any new 2006 show.